 What We Believe

-There is one God who is eternal and exists in three persons (Father, Son, and Holy Spirit), who are equal in Deity but distinct in person.
+There is one God who is eternal and exists in three persons (Father, Son, and Holy Spirit), who are equal in Deity and yet distinct in person.

 The local church is God’s primary method for people to be nurtured and enabled to live a God-centered life.
 Those who commit to a local church are called to serve and support the mission of that church in all ways possible.
-Grace Fellowship is led by a group of godly men chosen from within our Church to lead in God-centered, Spirit dependent ministries and living.
+Grace Fellowship is led by Elders that have been chosen from within our Church to lead in a Christ-centered, Spirit-dependent lifestyle.

-It is important to recognize and model the priorities that God’s Word places in baptism and taking Communion.
-Therefore, we hold to the practice of water baptism and regular observing Communion.
-We do not believe that either of these practices are prerequisites for salvation, but that they serve as a demonstration of our living trust and hope that rests in Christ.
+It is important to recognize and model the priorities that God’s Word places on baptism and taking the Lord’s Supper.
+Therefore, we hold to the practice of water baptism of a believer and the monthly celebration of the Lord’s Supper.
+We do not believe that either of these practices is prerequisites for salvation, but that they serve as a demonstration of our trust and hope that anchored in Christ.

-Christianity is not just some creed, but it informs us how the world works and our faith informs how we will respond to it.
+Christianity is not just a creed or confession, but the very lens that we look through to understand how the world works—and our trust in God informs how we will respond to the world.